benhsampson/music-viz/devpost.md

 ## How we built it

+In order to build towards a minimum viable product (MVP), our team deconstructed the concept into its core components.
+The cores identified were music analysis, visualiser logic, and hardware.

+A large part of the project was research conducted into music analysis and music composition to isolate the most relevant components.
+Following which was working out how to extract such information from a piece of music.

+The Librosa library proved invaluable in decomposing a track to enable deeper analysis but still required the development of computer logic to interpret and extract relevant information.

+We also needed to develop logic to transform the audio input into a visual representation.
+This required us to develop understanding into colour theory and associating this with music composition and emotions.

+Due to time constraints, a decision was made to simplify the visualisation to an 8 x 8 LED array to demonstrate MusicVis.
+A python simulation was constructed using the matplotlib library to help visualise implementations of the our developed logic.

+Lastly the construction of the LED matrix and

 ## Challenges we ran into

+Major challenges the team encountered were largely resultant from a lack of experience.

+Only one member had experience with music but they have not had much experience with the intricacies of music theory.

+Librosa, though powerful, was a library that was new to the team thus requiring time to build familiarity with its use.

+Developing the logic took a lot of trial and error - we expect further tweaking will be necessary to achieve better polish.

+Using and programming LEDs was new to the team as well, necessitating learning of the hardware requirements to build the product.

 ## Accomplishments that we're proud of

+Being able to construct both the software and hardware for a MVP within the timeframe of the UniHack was something our team is proud of.

+We hope by further developing this product we might be able to help children with their constipation, as well as provide a product for general consumer use.

 ## What we learned

+To summarise:

+- Learning about music composition and music theory
+- Learning to use the Librosa library
+- Learning colour theory
+- Learning how to program and build LED products

 ## What's next for MusicVis